 Have you been looking for a way to put your finances under control?
-PocketGuard is a financial planning and budgeting platform that employs intelligent algorithms to help you organize your bills, keep tabs on your expenditure, stay in control of your money and pay off your debts easily.
-Lets get started with our PocketGuard review.
+PocketGuard is a financial planning and budgeting platform that employs intelligent algorithms to help you organize your bills, keep tabs on your expenditure, stay in control of your money, and pay off your debts easily.

 Founded in 2015 by Artem Seredyuk and Igor Kuznetsov and primarily based in California in the United States, PocketGuard’s goal is to enable Canadians and Americans to take control of their finances and increase their savings without hassle.